Coronary artery disease: Signs and symptoms

 The most common symptom is chest pain or discomfort that occurs regularly with activity, after eating, or at other predictable times; this phenomenon is termed stable angina and is associated with narrowing of the arteries of the heart.
 Angina also includes chest tightness, heaviness, pressure, numbness, fullness, or squeezing.
 Angina that changes in intensity, character, or frequency is termed unstable.
 Unstable angina may precede myocardial infarction.
 In adults who go to the emergency department with an unclear cause of pain, about 30% have pain due to coronary artery disease.
 Angina, shortness of breath, sweating, nausea or vomiting, and lightheadedness are signs of a heart attack or myocardial infarction, and immediate emergency medical services are crucial.

-With advanced disease, the narrowing of coronary arteries reduces the supply of oxygen-rich blood flowing to the heart, which becomes more pronounced during strenuous activities, during which the heart beats faster and has an increased oxygen demand.
+With advanced disease, the narrowing of the coronary arteries reduces the supply of oxygen-rich blood flowing to the heart, which becomes more pronounced during strenuous activities, during which the heart beats faster and has an increased oxygen demand.
 For some, this causes severe symptoms, while others experience no symptoms at all.